tomnitschke/gristwidgets/docxtemplater/README.md

 return Export(locals())
 ```

-Now make another formula column "B" and put this inside:
+Now make another formula column "placeholder_mapping" and put this inside:
 ```
 # To make a placeholder mapping for this record itself, do 'record = rec' instead.
 record = SomeTable.lookupOne()
 # Create the mapping and return it.
-return $A.create_placeholder_mapping(record)
+return $helper.create_placeholder_mapping(record)
 ```
-You can now map "B" as the "Placeholder Data" column for docxtemplater.
+You can now map the column "placeholder_mapping" as the "Placeholder Data" column for docxtemplater.